dustinpfister/blog_posts/_posts/threejs-materials.md

 //-------- ----------
 // RENDER
 //-------- ----------
-camera.position.set(1.3, 1.5, 1.3);
+camera.position.set(0.75, 1.2, 1.5);
-camera.lookAt(0, 0, 0);
+camera.lookAt(0, -0.10, 0);
 renderer.render(scene, camera); // render
 ```

 There are a number of ways of going about using the map option all of which will involve getting a texture object one way or another, such as using the [texture loader](/2021/06/21/threejs-texture-loader/) to load in a texture from an external image, but there are also a number of ways of doing so that will involve the use of some javaScript code to create a texture.
-Once option would be to use [canvas elements](/2018/04/17/threejs-canvas-texture/), and another would be to make use of the [data texture constructor](/2022/04/15/threejs-data-texture/) as a way to create a texture from raw color channel data.
+Once option would be to use [canvas elements](/2018/04/17/threejs-canvas-texture/), and another would be to make use of the [data texture constructor](/2022/04/15/threejs-data-texture/) as a way to create a texture from raw color channel data as I went with in this demo.

 ### 2.2 - Mesh Depth Material